Step by step…

 Add the flour mixture and the buttermilk mixture to the bowl in thirds, one at a time, and mix between each addition

-Separate the batter into four greased and lined pans
+Separate the batter into the cake tins

 To make the meringues heat the caster sugar in the oven on 200C/400F/Gas Mark 6 for 5 minutes.
 To find out the weight of sugar to use, weigh your egg whites, then double the sugar weight